ilkgunel/CourierProject/ReadMe.md

 Then to run this project on your local machine, change directory to JAR location and please run this command: java -jar CourierProject-1.0-SNAPSHOT.jar

+Here is an example JSON request to track the courier.

+You can POST below JSON to http://localhost:8080/trackCourier

+{
+    "courierId":1,
+    "trackingRequestTime":1648991787604,
+    "longitude":29.1244229,
+    "latitude":40.9923307
+}

+Here is an example JSON request to get total travelling distance of courier.

+You can call http://localhost:8080/travellingDistance/1 address with HTTP GET method  to get total travelling distance.
+1 is courier id.
+When you started application, the code initiates 2 orders for courier 1 and when you call API, you will get 33 KM as total travelling distance.